bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 The `draw_background` function will have three lines:

 1. Clear the canvas.
 Erase everything in a rectangle from 0,0 to 400,400 (or canvas width, canvas height).
 2. Set the color of the "paintbrush".
 Colors in JavaScript are set using hexadecimal color codes, which store a color's RGB (Red, Green, Blue) values in a shortened format.
 All color codes must have a `#` in front of them.
 I chose a greenish color (which has a hex code of  `#1EBA00`) for the background.
-Here is a color picker that you can use if you want to change the color: <input class="jscolor" value="1EBA00">.
+Here is a color picker that you can use if you want to change the color (click on the box to select a color, and then it will generate a hex code for that color) : <input class="jscolor" value="1EBA00">.
 3. Draw a rectangle that covers the entire canvas.

 Here it is.
 Add this function to the script: